BCDevOps/devops-platform-workshops/openshift-201/network-policy.md

 ## Deny By Default Policy

-You'll notice that there is a `platform-services-controlled-deny-by-default` network policy in your project that will show up even if you delete it!
+You'll notice that there is a `platform-services-controlled-deny-by-default` network policy in your namespace that will show up even if you delete it!
 This is controlled by the platform administrators.

 ```yaml
 kind: NetworkPolicy